Mrredstone5230/SlimeWorldConverter/README.md

 # Strange slime world to vanilla world converter

 This runs on python 3.12 using amulet!
-It was made on MacOS 14.5, but this should work perfectly fine on WSL.
+It was made on MacOS 14.5, but this should work _fine_ on WSL.

 Install requirements with `pip install -r requirements.txt`